wavefrontHQ/docs/pages/doc/wavefront_api.md

 ---

 Wavefront is fully API driven and supports a REST API and [instrumentation APIs](wavefront_instrumentation_api.html).
-* The Wavefront REST API allows you to perform tasks that you'd perform from the UI, such as create an event.
+* The Wavefront REST API allows you to perform management tasks that you'd perform from the UI, such as create an event.
 You can use Swagger to create a language binding of your choice.
 Wavefront customers have created CLI clients of this API.
-* The instrumentation API allows you to send metrics to the Wavefront proxy or directly to the Wavefront service.
-This API is available in Github and through different Application Instrumentation integrations.
+* The [instrumentation SDKs](wavefront_instrumentation_api.html) allow you to send metrics to the Wavefront proxy or directly to the Wavefront service.
+These SDKs is available through different Application Instrumentation integrations and in Github.

-The focus of this page is on the Wavefront Management API.
+The focus of this page is on the Wavefront REST API.

-## Management API Overview
+## REST API Overview

 All interactions between the Wavefront UI and your Wavefront instance occur through the Wavefront management API.
-Because the API is publicly available, you can perform those actions using REST - or create other clients using Swagger, discussed below.
+You can perform those actions using REST - or create API clients using Swagger, discussed below.

-**Note:** The Wavefront API is not the same as the `/api` endpoint that you specify for the Wavefront proxy.
+**Note:** The Wavefront REST API is not the same as the `/api` endpoint that you specify for the Wavefront proxy.

-The current version of the API is v2.
+The current version of the REST API is v2.
 You can access the API at `<wavefront_instance>/api/v2`.
 The v1 API (`<wavefront_instance>/api/`) was deprecated in 2017 and is no longer supported.

 ### API Documentation

-The API is publicly documented in the Swagger generated API documentation.
+The REST API is publicly documented in the Swagger generated API documentation.
 To access the API documentation:
 1. Log in to your Wavefront instance.
 2. Display the doc from the UI or using a URL:
   * From the Wavefront UI, click the gear icon <i class="fa fa-cog"/> at the top right of the task bar and select **API Documentation**.